-The City is using an Implementation Plan that accompanies this Strategic Plan to capture Implementation Tactics, responsibility for leading and supporting individual tasks, resource requirements, and partnership opportunities.
-This internal document will support the City's budgeting and implementation processes, as well as providing a mechanism for assessing progress and maintaining accountability.
+The City is using an Implementation Plan that accompanies this Strategic Plan to capture implementation tactics, responsibility for leading and supporting individual tasks, resource requirements, and partnership opportunities.
+This internal document will support the City's budgeting and implementation processes, and will provide a mechanism for assessing progress and maintaining accountability.